salesforcecli/plugin-data/messages/tree.export.md

 Exports data from an org into sObject tree format for use with the force:data:tree:import command.
 The query for export can return a maximum of 2,000 records.
 For more information, see the REST API Developer Guide: https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobject_tree.htm

-# query
+# flags.query

 soql query, or filepath of file containing a soql query, to retrieve records

-# plan
+# flags.plan

 generate mulitple sobject tree files and a plan definition file for aggregated import

-# prefix
+# flags.prefix

 prefix of generated files

-# outputdir
+# flags.outputdir

-directory to store files'
+directory to store files

-# targetusername

-username or alias for the target org; overrides default target org

 # examples